-This module examines the core concepts of Developmental Psychology, for example, cognition and emotional development (intelligence, language, learning), behaviour, social development (including family and attachment, trauma) as well as the study of individual differences (with reference to psychopathologies such as autism, attention deficit/hyperactivity disorder).
+This module examines the core concepts of Developmental Psychology, including cognition (intelligence, language, learning) and emotional development, behaviour and well-being, social development (including family and attachment, peer relations and trauma) as well as the study of individual differences (with reference to developmental differences such as autism, attention deficit/hyperactivity disorder and mental health conditions).
+The increasing digitisation of learning and online media is explored across a range of educational contexts and childcare professions.
 The ways in which psychological research and theory has affected a range of governmental policies, services and professional practices and wider societal attitudes to young people will be considered within transnational contexts.30 credits

 - Critical Psychology and Education

 This module introduces different approaches to conceptualising learners and learning which fall within the broad field of critical psychology.
 The module begins with an introduction to the development of mainstream psychology in Europe and America, and an exploration of the subsequent development of alternative and critical psychological perspectives.
 Within the broader critical psychology landscape are a number of different threads (such as discursive psychology, indigenous psychology and feminist psychology).
 This module will examine the key principles of these various critical psychological perspectives with particular attention to their concepts of learning, learners, and learning communities.
 It will offer a challenge to some of the dominant ideas around learning which have emerged from mainstream fields of psychology since the 19th Century.30 credits

 - The Practice of Research